-ATTENDANCE POLICY: Attendance at both lecture and recitation classes will be recorded through Aktiv and is mandatory.
+ATTENDANCE POLICY: Attendance to both lecture and recitation classes will be recorded through iClicker and is mandatory.
 Each class is a learning experience that cannot be replicated through simply "getting the notes."
 This is also a highly compacted course and even one absence may cause a steep drop in course performance.
 Absences for unavoidable legitimate reasons will be permitted upon presentation of appropriate supporting documentation to the Dean of Students.

 LECTURE (IN PERSON): A computer and scientific (non-graphing, non-programmable) calculator are required for all lectures.
-Students are expected to come to lecture after having reviewed the lecture notes available in Canvas &/or the relevant textbook section(s).
+Students are expected to come to lecture after having reviewed the lecture notes available in Canvas.
 Instruction will be offered in person unless the University mandates virtual instruction so assume in person attendance is required for all the classes.
-A laptop/tablet/phone with internet capability is required for all classes as instructors will take attendance using Aktiv polling (see below).
-A lot of problem -solving is done during class, so a notebook where you can do problems by hand is highly recommended.
+A laptop/tablet/phone with internet capability is required for all classes as instructors will take attendance using iClicker polling (see below).
+A lot of problem-solving is done during class, so a notebook where you can do problems by hand is highly recommended.

-If your technology malfunctions and you are unable to participate in Aktiv polling send email to your instructor explaining the problem the same day to receive participation points.
+If your technology malfunctions and you are unable to register your attendance in iClicker, which will be restricted by location, then send email to your instructor explaining the problem immediately or before the end of the class.
 Please include your name, the course number and section on your email.
-Failure to notify the instructor properly or in a timely manner will result in loss of participation points for that day.